<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Property Curb Appeal

 You might live in an area that requires next-level (but still affordable) exterior home improvements to fetch top dollar.
-Understanding your buyer's wants and needs before spending thousands of dollars on these exterior updates is essential.
+Understanding your buyer's wants and needs before investing thousands of dollars in exterior updates is essential.

-Most of these improvements require professional installation, but you can start with this easy DIY project to get the exterior makeover going.
+Most of these improvements require professional installation, but you can start with these easy DIY projects to get the exterior makeover going.

 Mailbox and Address Numbers

-You might not think such small details can make an impression, but they do.
-Homebuyers want to know you’ve paid attention to your home’s upkeep, even the small things.
-They’re looking for value.
-You can make a big impact for about $100, depending on the style mailbox you choose.
+You might not think such small details can make a big impression, but they do.
+Home buyers want to know you’ve paid attention to your home’s upkeep, even the small things.
+You can make a big impact for about $100, depending on the style of mailbox you choose.

 Mailboxes and address numbers are available everywhere, from home improvement stores to online custom storefronts.
 Look for finishes and materials that coordinate with your existing exterior colors and textures.
 Keep the size and scale of the mailbox and numbers in mind.
 You don’t want them to be too big and overwhelm your porch space or appear too small to see clearly.

-Remodeling’s 2022 Cost vs. Value Report says a new garage door is the #1 update you can choose to recoup the most money during your home sale.
-On average, a replacement costs $4,041, and you’ll earn $3,769 back—a 93.3% ROI.
+The Journal of Light Construction reports year after year that a new garage door is one of the top updates you can choose to recoup the most money during your home sale.
+On average, a replacement door costs about $4,000, and you’ll typically earn about $3,700 back—more than a 93% ROI.
 There’s no need to buy an extra fancy garage door.
-A classic yet updated, fully functional, and quiet garage door is all buyers are looking for.
+A classic, yet updated, fully functional, and quiet garage door is what buyers are looking for.

 Steel Front Door